somedevfox/ModShot-Nova/README.md

 This is because some FMOD functions will allow you to "get back" an object after it has been garbage collected from ruby, and this feature messes with that.
 I would not suggest using it because if you are, you're likely doing something wrong and are relying on a bandaid fix to avoid it being an issue.

 The bindings should generally line up with what's documented in the latest FMOD docs- although things like `FMOD_Studio_System_Create` are hidden away under `FMOD::Studio::System.new` instead.
+The bindings are closest to the `C#` bindings for FMOD.

 I hope that's enough info to get you started!
 There will be some direct conversions of FMOD examples in the `scripts` folder when I get to it.
 (TODO)